 \subsection{Uncertain parameters}

-\revb{As Cilliers et al.~\cite{Cilliers2023} stated, the effect of resource uncertainty on the performance of lunar ISRU plants has not been explored enough.
-In Ref.~\cite{Cilliers.2020}, the impact of uncertain parameters, such as resource content and operational availability, is assessed for the hydrogen reduction process on the Moon.
-The results indicated the risk of oversimplification by ignoring these uncertainties.}

-To assess the benefits and drawbacks of each ISRU plant architecture \revb{compared in Section \ref{sec:result_deterministic}}, this paper further analyzes the effects of uncertainties on the performance of the plant. \revb{Inspired by Ref.~\cite{Cilliers.2020}, }Monte Carlo simulations of 5000 scenarios \rev{with different values for parameters related to the lunar environment and ISRU operations} \revb{is utilized to }reveal the performance of each ISRU architecture \rev{under various conditions. } Table \ref{tab:monte_carlo} summarizes the Monte Carlo parameters assumed in this study.
+\revaasecond{As indicated by the study by Cilliers et al.~\cite{Cilliers.2020}, there exists the risk of underperformance when various uncertainties, such as in resource content, are not considered.} To assess the benefits and drawbacks of each ISRU plant architecture \revb{compared in Section \ref{sec:result_deterministic}}, this paper further analyzes the effects of uncertainties on the performance of the plant. \revaasecond{Inspired by the aforementioned study by Cilliers et al., }Monte Carlo simulations of 5000 scenarios \rev{with different values for parameters related to the lunar environment and ISRU operations} \revb{is utilized to }reveal the performance of each ISRU architecture \rev{under various conditions. } Table \ref{tab:monte_carlo} summarizes the Monte Carlo parameters assumed in this study.